-- (i) Assessment and/or examination will be risk based as processed by the Risk Management System (RMS).
-However, specific intelligence-based interdiction may be carried out by the Customs. - (ii) In the course of such assessment/examination/interdiction, the jewellery under export/package shall also be subjected to X-ray scanning.
-Notwithstanding this, the goods shall be subjected X-ray scanning at the ICT prior to export. - (iii) Examination of the goods/package under export shall be conducted by Customs, under CCTV and preferably in a designated secure area.
-The packages opened shall be securely sealed by the Customs officer.
-A self-adhesive sticker, 'Opened and sealed by Indian Customs', shall be pasted on such package.
+- i.
+Assessment and/or examination will be risk based as processed by the Risk Management System (RMS).
+However, specific intelligence-based interdiction may be carried out by the Customs. - ii.
+In the course of such assessment /examination/ interdiction, the jewellery under export/package shall also be subjected to X-ray scanning.
+Notwithstanding this, the goods shall be subjected X-ray scanning at the ICT prior to export. - iii.
+Examination of the goods/package under export shall be conducted by Customs, under CCTV in a designated secure area.
+The packages opened shall be securely sealed by the Customs officer immediately after examination.
+A self-adhesive sticker, 'Opened and sealed by Indian Custom' with signature and stamp shall be pasted on such package.
 The Customs officer conducting such examination will record the examination report on ECCS.

 IV.
-Clearance for export:
+Clearance for Export:

-(i) Let Export Order (LEO) will be granted after completion of the Customs/regulatory requirements.
+i.
+Let Export Order (LEO) will be granted after completion of the Customs/regulatory requirements.
 The auto LEO facility would be applied on eligible consignments in terms of Circular 41/2020-Customs dated 07.09.2020.